Key Takeaways

 What features matter most

-For smaller contractor teams, OnTheClock gives you the essentials without overcomplicating the process.
+For smaller operations, OnTheClock gives you the essentials without overcomplicating the process.
 It keeps clock-ins simple for crews while giving the office clean labor data they can actually trust.

 Workyard: Best for contractors running multiple job sites

-For contractors who manage crews moving between multiple job sites every day, Workyard is built for that exact workflow.
-It focuses heavily on accurate GPS-based tracking, which helps you confirm where hours were logged and keep labor tied to the right location.
+For blue collar businesses that manage crews moving between multiple job sites every day, Workyard is a great fit.
+It focuses heavily on accurate GPS-based tracking, which helps confirm where hours were logged and keep labor tied to the right location.

 Who this is best for